ISISComputingGroup/ibex_developers_manual/Discourse.md

 Discourse uses SMTP to deliver emails.
 The SMTP settings are in the file `/var/discourse/containers/app.yml`.
 After editing this file, use `./launcher rebuild app` to rebuild discourse (this won't wipe the database, but will cause ~15 minutes of downtime).

 Troubleshooting can be done with `./discourse-doctor` which runs a few diagnostics and may help you understand the root cause of an SMTP issue.

+# HTTPS

+Discourse is set up to use a HTTPS certificate from [let's encrypt](https://letsencrypt.org/).
+This just uses an email address saved in the `/containers/app.yml` file under the key `LETSENCRYPT_ACCOUNT_EMAIL`.